Mumtaz Mufti: Legacy

 His son, Uxi Mufti, a literary critic himself, created a Mumtaz Mufti Trust after his death in October 1995.
 This trust has been observing Mumtaz Mufti's death anniversary events in different cities of Pakistan.
 His friends and admirers, including Ashfaq Ahmed, Bano Qudsia and Ahmad Bashir have appeared as speakers at these events.
-Another famous writer Kishwar Naheed comments in one of her book reviews that Mumtaz Mufti had plenty of human weaknesses but also has appreciated him as a learned critic.
+Another famous writer Kishwar Naheed comments in one of her book review that Mumtaz Mufti had plenty of human weaknesses but also appreciated him as a learned critic.
 There is a road named after him in the city of Multan, Pakistan.